Unlock Common Sense Savings!

 Effectiveness

-Alcohol kills germs, plain and simple.
+Alcohol based sanitizers kill germs, plain and simple.
 This means that the hand sanitizer consumers buy that are made of more than 60% alcohol solutions are able to quickly kill off bacteria and viruses on contact in order to help prevent the spread of infection from one person to another.

 All healthcare professionals should routinely use alcohol hand sanitizers consumers and inform the public about their advantages.
 Alcohol can quickly eradicate the majority of non-spore-forming microbes and lower infection rates.
 According to data, alcohol hand sanitizers improve hand cleanliness and lessen the spread of microorganisms in medical facilities.